QubitProducts/cherrytree/README.md

 # Examples

 You can clone this repo if you want to run the `examples` locally.
-Currently the examples are
+Currently the examples are:

+* [hello-world-react](examples/hello-world-react) - a small example of how to get started
-* [hello-world](examples/hello-world) - a single file example of how to get started
+* [hello-world-jquery](examples/hello-world-jquery) - a single file example of how to get started
 * [cherry-pick](examples/cherry-pick) - a mini GitHub clone written in React.js
-* [vanilla-blog](examples/vanilla-blog) - a simple static demo of blog like app that uses no framework
+* [vanilla-blog](examples/vanilla-blog) - a small static demo of blog like app that uses no framework
-* [server-side-react](examples/server-side-react) - a simple server side express app using cherrytree for routing and react for rendering
+* [server-side-react](examples/server-side-react) - a server side express app using cherrytree for routing and react for rendering

-There is also an example in a separate repo
+There is also an example in a separate repo:

-* [cherrytree-redux-react-example](https://github.com/KidkArolis/cherrytree-redux-react-example) - a more modern stack - redux + react + react-hot-loader
+* [cherrytree-redux-react-example](https://github.com/KidkArolis/cherrytree-redux-react-example) - a more modern stack - redux + react + react-hot-loader + cherrytree-for-react

 # Features